-- a) Traffic officers shall not be in possession of/or use alcoholic beverages whilst on duty - b) When called, an off-duty officer that has consumed alcoholic beverages, must inform the superior officer who called him/her, of such consumption. - c) When an officer is suspected of having consumed alcoholic beverages whilst off duty, he/she must be given a sobriety test, and only allowed to assume his/ her official duties after passing the test. - d) The sobriety test must be recorded on the "Alcohol Test Record Form" as prescribed.
+- a) Employees shall not be in possession of/or use alcoholic beverages whilst on duty other than with the explicit authorisation of the chief traffic officer. - b) When called, an off-duty officer that has consumed alcoholic beverages, must inform the superior officer who called him/her, of such consumption. - c) When an officer is suspected of having consumed alcoholic beverages whilst off duty, he/she must be given a sobriety test, and only allowed to assume his/ her official duties after passing the test. - d) The sobriety test must be recorded on the "Alcohol Test Record Form" as prescribed.